PacktPublishing/Hands-On-Functional-Programming-with-Typescript/README.md

 npm install -g typescript ts-node
 ```

-You can then run then run an example using the ts-node command:
+You can then run then run an example using the `ts-node` command:

 ```
 ts-node chapters/chapter_01_fp_fundamentals/01_pure_vs_inpure.ts
 ```

+The code examples use a `namespace` for each demo to prevent conflicts between variables declared in multiple examples.
+In real-world TypeScript applications using `namespaces` (AKA internal modules) is discouraged and ES6 modules should be the preferred option instead.

-The `01_pure_vs_inpure.ts` example will not display anything in the terminal.
-This is normal because now functions are invoked in the examples.
+Please note that some examples such as the ones in the `01_pure_vs_inpure.ts` file will not display anything in the terminal, which is normal because now functions are invoked in the case.

-Also the examples uses `window.location` so we would need to invoke
-the function in a web browser not in Node.js.
+Also, the examples in `01_pure_vs_inpure.ts` use `window.location` so we would need to invoke the function in a web browser, not in Node.js.

 The best option for this case is to copy the example in the [TypeScript Playground](https://www.typescriptlang.org/play/index.html).
 We can copy the code in the playground (left) to get the resulting JavaScript output (right)

 ![](./media/playground_code.png)

-It is important to enable all the TypeScript strict features in the playgrounf:
+It is also important to enable all the TypeScript strict features in the playground:

 ![](./media/playground_options.png)